riptano/cloud-external-driver-docs/docs/connectPythonDriver.md

     session = cluster.connect()
     ```

 5. After the connection code, add the following code to `connect-database.py`.
-This code creates a `Cluster` instance to connect to your Apollo database, runs a CQL query, and prints the output to the console.
+This code creates a `Cluster` instance to connect to your Astra database, runs a CQL query, and prints the output to the console.
 As the name suggests, you will typically have one instance of <a href="https://docs.datastax.com/en/developer/python-dse-driver/2.11/api/dse/cluster/#dse.cluster.Cluster" target="_blank">Cluster</a> for each Cassandra cluster you want to interact with.

     ```
     row = session.execute("select release_version from system.local").one()